How much is your car worth?

-Both the A6 and the C-Class Sedan have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front and rear seatbelt pretensioners, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, rearview cameras, available blind spot warning systems, around view monitors and rear cross-path warning.
+Both the A6 and the C-Class Sedan have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front and rear seatbelt pretensioners, height adjustable front shoulder belts, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, rearview cameras, available lane departure warning systems, blind spot warning systems, around view monitors and rear cross-path warning.

 The Audi A6 weighs 507 to 849 pounds more than the Mercedes C-Class Sedan.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.

 The A6’s corrosion warranty is 7 years longer than the C-Class Sedan’s (12 vs. 5 years).